The benefits of rebounding are endless.

 We purchased our trampoline back in 2015 (when Freddie was 5) and I have to say it was the best present we have ever brought.

 The reason we got it in the first place is a fairly long story.
 But I will summarise, we went through the adoption process about 4 years ago as we desperately wanted to adopt.
-Our social worker went into great detail about how trampolining was a great idea for children, and especially “looked after children”.
+Our social worker went into great detail about the benefits of rebounding for autism and how jumping on a trampoline was a great idea for children, and especially “looked after children”.

-Of course we did our own research and came across endless articles about how trampolining had great health benefits.
+Of course we did our own research and came across endless articles about the benefits of rebounding.
 As we had Freddie we decided to get one for him.

-Freddie is now 8 years old and still bounces on his trampoline every day it is not raining, and in fact really enjoyed it recently in the snow!
+Freddie is now 8 years old and still enjoys jumping on his trampoline every day it is not raining, and in fact really enjoyed it recently in the snow!